Cody-Le/PulsarPrediction/README.md

 Running this program should train and return the evaluation for the model.
 Keep in mind, the data will need to feature scaled first.
 Other hyperparameter such as `starting weights` or `amount of candidates` is used for training and testing can be change in the class object and the running loop respectively.

 ## Evaluation
 The model predicted with 94.3% accuracy.
+The Confusion Matrix of the `trained model` is showed as below, further evaluation is written in the paper.

 <img width="400" src="https://github.com/Cody-Le/PulsarPrediction/blob/main/ConfusionMatrix.png?raw=true" alt="Confusion Matrix">

-More detailed evaluation is written in the paper.